What is Good Day’s Work?

 So, my annual account fee is based on how many employees I have in any one year’s time.
 What if I add an employee during the year?

 It’s a pay-as-you-go system.
-When you add an employee, you’ll just log into your company account, go to your shopping cart and buy an additional user account for the remainder of your account year at $225.
+When you add an employee, you’ll just log into your company account, go to your shopping cart and buy an additional user account for the remainder of your account year.

 What if I lose an employee after I’ve already paid my annual fee?
 Do I get reimbursed the account fee for that person?